Ong Bak 2: Plot

-Another flashback reveals that Lord Sihadecho was betrayed by one of their own guards, who attempted to kidnap Tien, but the boy managed to flee with a loyalist's help.
-At the same time, Sihadecho and his household were massacred by Lord Rajasena and a mysterious masked assassin, which Tien witnessed before escaping and being found by the slave traders.
-In the present, Tien makes a blood oath to avenge his family, which Chernang encourages him to fulfill, promising him to make him their new leader upon his return.
+Years later, Tien is subjected to necessary tests in order to become a true member of the Pha Beek Khrut.
+After Tien passes his last test, Chernang proclaims him as his adopted son and heir and Tien subsequently becomes the field leader of the bandits.
+Later, Tien tracks down his old slave traders and thrashes them, where he throws their leader to the crocodiles as he previously did to him.
+Tien makes a blood oath to avenge his family, which Chernang encourages him to fulfill, promising him to make him their new leader upon his return.
 Tien travels alone to Rajasena's palace, where the lord is hosting a party to proclaim his power.
 After a dance coincidentally performed by a grown-up Pim, Tien sneaks in dressed as a khon dancer himself and attacks Rajasena, apparently cutting the treacherous lord down.

-Tien returns to the Pha Beek Khrut village, but he founds it empty.
-He is instead confronted by the masked assassin that killed his father, whom Tien attacks, but more masked attackers emerge.
-Tien fights wave after wave of opponents, putting on the line every skill he learned, and eventually overcomes his enemies with the help of an elephant.
-However, Tien meets his match at the hands of a final opponent, Bhuti Sangkha ("Crow Ghost"), a sinister yet formidable martial artist.
+Tien returns to the Pha Beek Khrut village, but he finds it empty and is instead confronted by the masked assassin that killed his father, whom Tien attacks, but more masked attackers emerges and Tien eventually overcomes his enemies with the help of an elephant and his skills.
+However, Tien meets his match at the hands of a final opponent named Bhuti Sangkha ("Crow Ghost"), a sinister yet formidable martial artist.
 Bhuti defeats Tien and takes the elephant away, leaving him to be submitted by Lord Rajasena and his army.
-The lord turns out to have survived the assassination thanks to hidden armor, and reveals that the masked assassin is no other than Chernang, who must now finish his job from years ago in exchange for Rajasena pardoning his bandits.
+The lord turns out to have survived the assassination thanks to hidden armor, and reveals that the masked assassin is none other than Chernang, who must now finish his job from years ago in exchange for Rajasena pardoning his bandits.

-As Tien reluctantly fights Chernang, the latter pins Tien down, acknowledges tearfully him as his son, and asks him to accept his own life to avenge his father.
+Tien reluctantly fights Chernang, who pins Tien down and acknowledges him as his son and asks him to accept his own life to avenge his father.
 Chernang then causes the blade of Tien's sword to snap and slash across his throat, killing himself.
-Exhausted and devastated, Tien collapses on the ground surrounded by the soldiers, and Rajasena orders Tien to be taken away and slowly tortured to death.
-As the film ends, a voiceover explains that Tien suffered this fate due to his bad karma, but adds that he may find a way to cheat death.
-An ambiguous scene shows him with a fully-grown beard standing in front of the Ong Bak Buddha statue.
+Exhausted and devastated, Tien collapses on the ground surrounded by the soldiers, where Rajasena orders Tien to be slowly tortured to death.
+In a voiceover, Tien suffers this fate due to his bad karma, but adds that he will find a way to cheat death.
+An ambiguous scene shows Tien with a fully-grown beard standing in front of the Ong Bak Buddha statue.